-Bora Bora and Moorea are both luscious, tropical islands in the South Pacific.
-The island of Bora Bora gets all the attention – it’s considered one of the most epic honeymoon destinations on the planet and you’ll often see the rich and famous visiting and staying in over-the-top overwater bungalows.
+Bora Bora and Moorea are both luscious, tropical islands located in the Society Islands, part of the greater South Pacific Islands.
+The beautiful island of Bora Bora gets all the attention – it’s considered one of the most epic honeymoon destinations on the planet and you’ll often see the rich and famous visiting and staying in over-the-top, luxurious overwater bungalows.
 But, don’t discredit the lesser known tropical paradise of Moorea, only a short 45-minute flight away from Bora Bora.
 Moorea also has incredible resorts with overwater bungalows that would make anyone looking for a relaxing, tropical vacation jump for joy.
 So, what’s the difference?
 Should you visit Bora Bora or Moorea?
 Keep reading to see the ultimate showdown of Bora Bora vs. Moorea to see which island paradise is right for you!

 What is the Best Time to Visit Bora Bora or Moorea?